vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 In comparison to the legacy Kubernetes ingress services, NSX ALB has comprehensive load balancing and ingress services features.
 As a single solution with a central control, NSX ALB is easy to manage and troubleshoot.
 NSX ALB supports real-time telemetry with an insight into the applications that run on the system.
 The elastic auto-scaling and the decision automation features highlight the cloud-native automation capabilities of NSX Advanced Load Balancer.

-NSX ALB also lets you configure L7 ingress for your workload clusters by using one of the following options:
+NSX ALB with Enterprise Licensing also lets you configure L7 ingress for your workload clusters by using one of the following options:

 - L7 ingress in ClusterIP mode
 - L7 ingress in NodePortLocal mode